Results for Tag #ethnography

 SST Colombia Fieldnotes pt.1

-This is the first in a series of blogs documenting the ongoing SST research in Colombia, mainly focused around picó culture.
-Not claiming to be comprehensive or authoritative, what follows is rather the result of several conversations, meet ups, and explorations that happened over a preliminary research trip in December 2022 aimed precisely at doing networking […]
+This is the first in a series of blogs documenting the ongoing SST research in Colombia, mainly focused on picó culture.
+Not claiming to be comprehensive or authoritative, what follows is rather the result of several conversations, meet ups, and explorations that happened over a preliminary research trip in December 2022 aimed precisely at doing […]

 • Posted on 23 May 2023